CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 ## Medical Insurance

-All full-time regular employees and part-time hourly employees who work at least thirty hours a week are entitled to benefits under CivicActions' medical, dental, vision, life insurance plans.
-CivicActions pays 100% of the premiums, unless you opt for benefit that is more expensive than the company-covered plans.
-Then you pay the difference.
-See your TriNet PassPort account for managing these benefits.
+All full-time regular employees and part-time hourly employees who work at least thirty hours a week are entitled to benefits under Bloom Works' medical, dental, vision, life insurance plans.
+Bloom Works pays 99% of the premiums, see your Gusto account for managing these benefits.
-New full-time employees joining CivicActions will be eligible for coverage on the first of the month following thirty days from the date of employment.
+New full-time employees joining Bloom Workss will be eligible for coverage on the first of the month following thirty days from the date of employment.
 If, as a new employee, you do not want the coverage, you will need to tell admin in case it puts us out of compliance with the plan providers or the ACA.

 ## Professional Development Stipend